mahekn23/KrushiVikas/README.md

 ## USAGE:

-- To run this web app, kidnly download the zip file KrushiVikas and Unzip the folder in your system or clone the repository.
+- To run this web app, kindly download the zip file KrushiVikas and Unzip the folder in your system or clone the repository.
 - Open command prompt and navigate to the KrushiVikas folder that includes the file manage.py and all the apps.
 - On that path, run the following commands -
   1. python manage.py makemigrations